ddev/ddev/docs/content/users/usage/commands.md

 Add [SSH key authentication](../usage/cli.md#ssh-into-containers) to the `ddev-ssh-agent` container.

-The command can be executed multiple times to add more keys to the same `ssh-agent`.
+The command can be executed multiple times to add more keys, or you can use the `-f` flag for several individual keys for example `ddev auth ssh -f /path/to/first_id_rsa -f /path/to/second_id_rsa`.

 Example: